saidam90/saidam90/README.md

 🗣️  I can speak English, Russian, Azerbaijani, Japanese and Turkish

-🇯🇵  I love Japanese culture, anime and manga
+🇯🇵  I love anime and manga

 ---